‘Asbestos’ no more: Canadian town opts for less carcinogenic name

 In 2010, the town was featured in an episode of the Australian television program “The Gruen Transfer,” in which two advertising executives went head-to-head to create an ad campaign to promote the community.

-One of the contestants created a television commercial that spotlighted several around the world with names that some might find unpalatable, such as Bendova, Prague, and Boring, Oregon.
+One of the contestants created a television commercial that spotlighted several cities around the world with names that some might find unpalatable, such as Bendova, Prague and Boring, Oregon.

 “Don’t let our name put you off,” the ad said.
 “Asbestos: Bad Name, Great Destination.”